alifsemi/alif_ml-embedded-evaluation-kit/Readme.md

 - The contribution have certified origin and give us your permission.
 To manage this process we use [Developer Certificate of Origin (DCO) V1.1](https://developercertificate.org/).
-  To indicate that contributors agree to the the terms of the DCO, it's neccessary "sign off" the contribution by adding a line with name and e-mail address to every git commit message:
+  To indicate that contributors agree to the the terms of the DCO, it's necessary "sign off" the contribution by adding a line with name and e-mail address to every git commit message:

   ```log